DIDSR/ssynth-release/README.md

 └── README.md
 ```-->

+A visualization of sample resulting images is available in the demo: [https://didsr.github.io/ssynth-release/](https://didsr.github.io/ssynth-release/)

 ## Citation

 ```
+@article{sizikova2026synthetic,
+  title={Knowledge-based in silico models and dataset for the comparative evaluation of mammography AI for a range of breast characteristics, lesion conspicuities and doses}, author={Sizikova, Elena and Saharkhiz, Niloufar and Kim, Andrea and Lago, Miguel and Delfino, Jana G., and Badano, Aldo}, journal={International Journal of Computer Assisted Radiology and Surgery (IJCARS)}, volume={}, pages={}, year={2026}
+}

 @article{kim2024ssynth,
   title={Knowledge-based in silico models and dataset for the comparative evaluation of mammography AI for a range of breast characteristics, lesion conspicuities and doses}, author={Kim, Andrea and Saharkhiz, Niloufar and Sizikova, Elena and Lago, Miguel, and Sahiner, Berkman and Delfino, Jana G., and Badano, Aldo},